 Stuff in the Stool

-Stools can contain undigested food, they can be sticky or relatively clean to wipe, the stool may take on the color of an over-consumed food like white if a person eats an inordinate amount of cheese or red or green as in a juice “fast”.
-Stool can be laced with mucus which vegans often claim are worms, but they likely aren’t; rather they are strings of mucus.
-Mucus in the stool is often seen in people with IBS and IBS is aggravated by things like fiber, vegetable oils, and undigested sugars as in fructose malabsorption.
+Stools can contain undigested food, they can be sticky or relatively clean to wipe, the stool may take on the color of an over-consumed food like white if a person eats an inordinate amount of dairy, or red or green as in a juice “fast”.
+Stool can be laced with mucus which vegans often claim are worms, but they likely aren’t; rather they are strings of dried, white mucus.
+Mucus in the stool is often seen in people with IBS, which is essentially the name doctors used to describe something they didn’t understand.
+Now this digestive disorder is known as carbohydrate malabsorpbtion, FODMAPs intolerance, or fructose malabsorption.

 Size of the Stool

 The size of poo varies depending on what and how much a person eats.
 According to Monastyrsky an ideal stool should be about the size of your middle finger.
-I think it can be just a bit larger if you eat a lot of fermented foods.
+I think it can be a bit larger if you eat raw foods.
 People who eat a lot of fiber have larger stools.
-Fiber is indigestible which means that any amount of fiber not fermented in the gut, will pass through whole.
+Fiber is indigestible which means that any amount of fiber not fermented in the gut, will pass through whole or be fermented by intestinal flora.

-When I was camping in Utah this last summer, I saw a poo in a campground toilet that was utterly surprising to me.
-I ran outside to tell my daughter and boyfriend to get in there and check it out, but then suddenly the bathroom was full of girls and Julian couldn’t come in.
+When I was camping in Utah this last summer, I saw a poo in a campground toilet that was alien to me.
+I ran outside to tell my daughter and boyfriend to get in there and check it out, but then the bathroom suddenly filled with girls and Julian couldn’t come in.
 Intrigued, he practically ordered me to snap a picture.
-Much to my embarrassment, I did it and now I share my pain with all of you.
-You can thank the crazy Colombian boyfriend for this one and my daughter who went right along with it.
-Armed with your newfound knowledge of poo, where do you suppose this poo fits on the chart, and what in the world could have caused soooooo much poop?
+Giggling, my 5 year old and I went back in and got the picture.
+I now share my pain with all of you.
+Armed with your new-found knowledge of poo, where do you suppose this poo fits on the chart, and what in the world could have caused soooooo much poop?

 Causes of Constipation

-People who have been vegetarian, who have used fiber in excess for too long, who have taken drugs, who have used anti-biotics, who have eaten processed diets, who have nutritional deficiencies, who have mercury fillings, who drink alcohol regularly, who eat low-fat diets, who over-exercise, and even people who drink too much water may all be susceptible to constipation.
+People who have eaten high fiber diets for long periods, who have used fiber in excess for too long, who have taken drugs, who have used antibiotics, who have eaten processed diets, who have nutritional deficiencies, who have mercury fillings, who drink alcohol regularly, who eat low-fat diets, who over-exercise, and even people who drink too much water may all be susceptible to constipation.

 - Switching from a high fiber diet to a low fiber diet.
 A body will need some time to adjust.
 Fiber will have stretched the rectum and stools will now be much smaller and less abrasive.